machine/machine.specifications.fakes/README.markdown

         It should_be_pretty_bad = () => _mood.ShouldEqual("Pretty bad");
     }

 The generic type parameter (*) tells Machine.Fakes what type to create for the specification.
-Each interface or abstract base class dependency in the constructor of the type specified there will be filled automatically by the configured fake framework.
+Each interface or abstract base class dependency in the constructor of the type will be filled automatically by the configured fake framework.
 Dependency Injection with fakes so to speak.

 You can access the created instance through the lazy "Subject" property (***).
 The actual subject is created on the first read access to this property.
-If you want't to modify the subject when the context is established, go ahead, you can do so.
-You can even replace the subject by hand if case the automocking approach falls short by setting the property by yourself.
+If you want to modify the subject when the context is established, go ahead, you can do so.
+You can even replace the subject by hand in case the automocking approach falls short.

 Having the subject created for us is a good thing but how do we access the injected fake without having a reference to it?
-Thats exactly the purpose of the The<<TFake>>() method (**) which gives access to the injected dependency.
+That's exactly the purpose of the The<<TFake>>() method (**) which gives access to the injected dependency.

 ### WithSubject<<TSubject>> and IBehaviorConfig

 Re-use in context / specification is an interesting topic.
-In case you've already used a test case class per fixture setup (like Machine.Specifications does) for a while I'm pretty sure you've stumpled on this too.
+In case you've already used a test case class per fixture setup (like Machine.Specifications does) then I'm pretty sure you've stumpled on this too.

 Very often we try to accomplish re-use in classes by using inheritance and of course you can do so with Machine.Fakes.
 However in .NET you can only inherit once and inheritance may not be the weapon of choice for more cross cutting aspects like for instance time (the ISystemClock used in the example above).
 Machine.Fakes also offers a composition model for specifications, the IBehaviorConfigs.